DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 __________________________

 ### Important Note <!-- omit in toc -->
-If you have existing suitable physical hardware to participate in the workshop, you do not need to deploy an Azure VM.
+If you have existing suitable physical hardware to participate in the jumpstart, you do not need to deploy an Azure VM.
 You may proceed onto the next step - [**get started with MSLab**](/modules/module_0/4_mslab.md), and learn how it forms a critical part of the hands-on-lab experience.
 __________________________

 Contents <!-- omit in toc -->